tanzimine/Rinterio-Website/README.md

 ## Contact

-For any inquiries or suggestions, please reach out at [your-email@example.com].
+For any inquiries or suggestions, please reach out at [tkhandak@students.kennesaw.edu].

 ---